BobHanson/scifio-SwingJS/devnotes/SwingJS-notes.md

 Removed unnecessary check for apache logging (which is a HUGE and complicated set of classes)

-6. 2019.12.19 DefaultPluginFinder
+6. 2019.12.19 DefaultPluginFinder (general Java fix; not related to JavaScript)

 Moved two lines of code to straighten out loading

 5. 2019.12.19 DefaultXMLService

-Added lazy loading of www XML schema.
+Added lazy (unnecessary) loading of www XML schema.
+SwingJS doesn't support XML schema checking.
+Presumption that validation would be in Java.

 4. 2019.12.18 org.scijava.util.Types